 What should be done in this course?
 Has the arbitration reform succeeded in increasing quality of administration of arbitration and credibility of arbitral institutions?
 Which jurisdictions and their experience can be helpful for Russia in dealing with the abovementioned challenges?
-These questions will be analyzed during the first session.
+These questions were analyzed during the first session.

 The arbitration reform has also significantly modified the framework for interaction between state courts and arbitration.
-During the second session, judicial assistance and supervision in arbitration in practice of the Russian and foreign state courts will be discussed.
+During the second session, judicial assistance and supervision in arbitration in practice of the Russian and foreign state courts were discussed by the speakers.

-Moreover, prominent arbitration practitioners will share their experience and discuss the most relevant practical questions with the participants of the conference during an interactive workshop.
+Moreover, prominent arbitration practitioners shared their experience and discussed the most relevant practical questions with the participants of the conference during an interactive workshop.

 Conference languages: Russian, English

 Member of the Presidium and Head of the Nominating Committee for Corporate Disputes, International Commercial Arbitration Court (ICAC)Can Russian disputes, without any foreign element, be submitted to foreign arbitral centers?